 From the community – for the community

 As mentioned before, a crew of familiar faces from the German streetwear scene are involved with #firstdrop.
 First up, Christopher Blumenthal a.k.a.
 Dead Stock Sneakerblog acted as a co-designer for the collection.
 “All items are favorite pieces from my closet that I love to wear during partying or from day-to-day,” the sneaker blogger explains.
-And he adds: “„My personal fave is the tracksuit – the pants go perfectly with sneakers when slightly opened.“
+And he adds: “„My personal fave is the tracksuit – the pants go perfectly with sneakers when slightly opened.“ For more insights into his work on the collection, also read the post on his blog here.

 And for the visual presentation, Jägermeister put together a crew of creatives that all embody the values of non-conformism, authenticity and freedom in their own way.
 The heart of this campaign is none other than Gramps, the most stylish senior citizen that ever appeared in your IG feed.
 He is joined by Anni aka @llifeisapigsty, Aaron Night (@aaronnight), Niklas (@ezcape) as well as Masha Medusa (@masha_medusa).
 As the crew assembled at the Jägermeister production site in Wolfenbüttel, photographer Pascal Kerouche (@mmpascal) captured some shots of the #firstdrop collection and the people that inspired it.